 - Disclose all bank statements to your spouse.

-Reach out to our Prenuptial Agreement Law Firm in Jacksonville and Orange Park, Florida
+Reach out to our Prenuptial Agreement Law Firm in Jacksonville, Orange Park and Daytona Beach, Florida

 The courts look at prenuptial agreements with more scrutiny than they look at an everyday business contract because of the emotional complexity that goes into their signing and creation.
 Typically, courts will enter into conflicts regarding prenuptial agreements assuming they are valid and enforceable documents.